 Camera type: Standard compact cameras

 Many of these cameras offer some form of auto-intelligence, which automatically adjusts a number of settings according to the subject matter.
 This ideal for less confident users, who may be confused by certain settings.
-If action photography is your domain it’s worth looking at some of Casio’s compacts, which among them offer very fast burst rates for capturing motion.
-However, if it’s style and portability you’re after, Sony’s Cyber-shot range is a good place to look, as many models are either slim, colourful, packed full of technology, or all of the above.
+If it’s style and portability you’re after, Sony’s Cyber-shot range is a good place to look, as many models are either slim, colourful, packed full of technology, or all of the above, while the Canon IXUS range always tends to fare well, too.

 While such cameras are good general purpose models, they may put off larger-handed users or those used to the larger controls of an SLR.
 With the exception of touch-screen models, where control is through a series of virtual buttons on the LCD screen, the way these cameras operate is through an assortment of buttons and a menu pad on the rear.
 These can often be quite small and it may be difficult to see what you’re pressing, particularly as not all camera have these options clearly engraved.